IBM-Cloud/hackathon-prep-material/README.md

 #### Online Courses

-Here is the link to all the Bluemix online classes from IBM (to dive deep, you might want to take "Cloud Application Developer Certification Preparation"): [developerWorks Courses][developer_courses]
+Here is the link to all the Bluemix online classes from IBM: [developerWorks Courses][developer_courses]

+To really dive deep, you might want to take "Cloud Application Developer Certification Preparation", which should take you two or three days: [Cloud Application Developer Certification Preparation][certification_url]

 #### Webinars